lazamar/lazamar.github.io/_posts/2024-04-01-virtual-dom.md

 For example.
 If you have an `<input type="checkbox">` and call `element.setAttribute("checked", true)` on it, it will not become checked 🙃.
 You should instead do `element["checked"] = true`.
 And that will work.

 And how do we know which to use?
 Well, it is complicated.
-I just created a list based on [what Elm's Html library is doing](https://github.com/elm/html/blob/master/src/Html/Attributes.elm).
+I just compiled a list based on [what Elm's Html library is doing](https://github.com/elm/html/blob/master/src/Html/Attributes.elm).
 Here is the result:

 ``` javascript
 let props = new Set([ "autoplay", "checked", "checked", "contentEditable", "controls",